 Open Bionics

-Open Bionics develops affordable, lightweight 3D printed bionic arms for upper limb amputees, including children.
+Open Bionics develops affordable, assistive bionic devices including 3D printed bionic arms and hands for upper limb amputees, enhancing the human body.

 - CEO / Founder